 Control of Error promotes children to indulge in autonomous play without the guidance of an adult.
 Montessori Terminology can become quite bewildering for most individuals who are not fully acquainted with Montessori Philosophy.

 Here is everything one should know about this unique Montessori Term.

 What is Control of Error in Montessori?

-Montessori Method of Education promotes autonomous education to children.
+The Montessori Method of Education promotes autonomous education for children.
 There are no rights or wrongs when using any Montessori Materials.